What is Workplace Innovation?

-- Part of a strategic choice, running through the organisation’s entire business model and underpinned by a long-term vision and perspectives, sustainability and ethics.
+- It is part of a strategic choice, running through the organisation’s entire business model and underpinned by a long-term vision and perspectives, sustainability and ethics .

-- Grounded in substantial research and case study evidence.
+- Workplace innovation is focused on workplace practices grounded in substantial research and case study evidence.

-- Focused on high levels of employee involvement and empowerment, combining both direct and representative participation.
+- It’s based on high levels of employee involvement and empowerment, combining direct and representative participation.

 In 2001, the European Commission requested a study designed to analyse evidence both from existing literature and from an international sample of over one hundred private and public sector organisations, each characterised by high performance and high quality of working life.
 Each placed a premium on employee participation and better utilisation of existing human talent, primarily by (re)designing the organisation of work and tasks to enable people to be more effective and creative.
 The aim of the Hi-Res study was to create a coherent, evidence-based and action-oriented framework aimed at company decision-makers as well as policymakers and researchers.